eMahtab/redis-example-with-jedis/README.md

 Deleted the sorted set
 ```

-# Caching Java Object in Redis
+# Example 6 : Caching Java Object in Redis

+Redis stores data as strings, hashes, lists, sets, and other simple data types.
+To save a Java object, you must transform it into a byte stream or string that Redis can understand.

 ```java
 // User.java
 public class User {